President Trump reluctantly signed the spending and stimulus bill, paying out a second round of COVID-19 stimulus checks.

 It’s never a bad idea to put money into your retirement.

-This check could max out an IRA for the year, or come close ($6,000 is the current standard annual limit).
-If you invest in a 401k plan or TSP (Thrift Savings Plan), you have a lot more room to work with ($18,000 is the current limit).
+This check could be a big step towards maxing out an IRA for the year ($6,000 is the current annual limit).
+If you invest in a 401k, 403b, or TSP (Thrift Savings Plan), you have a lot more room to work with (current limit is almost $20,000).

 You may have to increase your allocation through work, and live off the stimulus money, to “add it to your retirement,” but it still works.